 Remember the flame/ heat has to be at the highest so the noodles will have a smoky aroma.

-9. Add the cooked noodles, ¼ teaspoon salt & ½ teaspoon black pepper.
-Pour soya sauce, hot sauce and vinegar around the pan.
-I skipped the sauces and just drizzled some apple cider vinegar.
+9. Add the cooked noodles & ½ teaspoon black pepper.
+Pour the prepared sauces around the pan.
 Optionally you may add 1 teaspoon toasted sesame oil for flavor if you prefer.
 Add salt with caution since the sauces have some salt in it.

 10. Toss or mix and stir fry for 2 mins without burning.
 Turn off the heat.